openresty/lua-nginx-module/README.markdown

 Same as [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua), except the code to be executed is in the file specified by `<path-lua-script>`.

-Nginx variables can be used in `<path-to-lua-script>` string, in order to provide greater flexibility in practice.
+Nginx variables can be used in `<path-to-lua-script>` string to provide flexibility.
 This however carries some risks and is not ordinarily recommended.

 When the Lua code cache is on (default state), the user code is loaded once at the first request and cached and the Nginx config must be reloaded each time you modify the lua code file.